Charlene Barshefsky: Legal practice

 As of June 2012, Barshefsky is a senior international partner at WilmerHale.
 Her legal practice focuses on international business transactions, commercial agreements, and regulatory impediments to exporting and investment.
 Specifically, her expertise lies in "crafting market penetration strategies for goods, services, and investment and devising practical solutions to market access barriers".
 Her clients include Fortune 100 and other multinational companies that services like trade litigation, dispute resolution, and government relations strategies.
 She also advises foreign corporations on commercial and regulatory issues in the United States.

 Barshefsky has written and lectured extensively on both U.S. and foreign trade laws and public procurement regimes.
 She was a partner at the law firm of Steptoe & Johnson.
 She previously served as vice chair of the International Law Section of the American Bar Association as well as a member of its governing council and chair of its Publications Committee.

-Personal life
+Board memberships

-Outside of her legal practice, Ambassador Barshefsky participates in several professional organizations; she is a board member of the America-China Society, a fellow of the Foreign Policy Association, and a member of the American Academy of Diplomacy and the Trilateral Commission.
+Outside of her legal practice, Barshefsky participates in several professional organizations.
+She is the chair of the National Committee on US-China Relations' board of directors, a board member of the America-China Society, a fellow of the Foreign Policy Association, and a member of the American Academy of Diplomacy and the Trilateral Commission.
 She also serves on the boards of Intel, American Express, Estée Lauder Companies, and the Howard Hughes Medical Institute.
 She is a member of the Council on Foreign Relations.
 She also sits on the advisory board for America Abroad Media.

+Personal life

-Barshefsky lives in Washington, D.C. with her husband.
+Barshefsky lives in Washington, D.C., with her husband.